 NPS is a crucial metric for businesses as it helps them identify their promoters and detractors and indicates what kind of experience they offer customers.

-NPS surveys consist of the question, “On a scale of 0 t 10, how likely are you to recommend our services/products/brand to your friends?”
+NPS surveys consist of the question, “On a scale of 0 to 10, how likely are you to recommend our services/products/brand to your friends?”

 Those who rate anything from 0-6 are detractors, 7-8 are passives (neutrals, if you will), and 9-10 are promoters.

-Adding a contextual question for your detractors using branching logic will help you understand where you lacked in your UX.
-In doing so, you can try to convert them into promoters or, at least, avoid making the same mistakes with other customers.
+Adding a contextual question for your detractors using branching logic will help you understand where you lack in your UX.
+In doing so, you can try to convert them into promoters or at least avoid making the same mistakes with other customers.

 Exit-Intent Surveys